 Automate, “uncomplicate,” activateUltimately, plan participants are responsible for saving enough to support their retirement goals—but too often, lack of time, interest and investment knowledge, along with inertia, holds them back.
 Plan sponsors can fortify their plans by adopting automatic features, “uncomplicating” the diversification process through TDFs and providing active management opportunities to help enhance returns.
 Setting participants on this type of solid saving and investing path is one of the surest ways to help them achieve a financially secure retirement.

 More than ever, a secure retirement requires saving adequately and investing wisely.
 We encourage plan sponsors who have not already done so to work with their plan advisors/consultants and evaluate the feasibility of the following actions for their plans:

 - Adopt automatic enrollment and automatic contribution escalation to encourage greater saving.

-- Consider target date funds as the plan’s qualified default investment alternative to help ensure that participant portfolios are broadly and effectively diversified—both initially and as participants approach retirement.
+- Consider well-diversified target date funds as the plan’s qualified default investment alternative to help ensure that participant portfolios are broadly and effectively allocated —both initially and as participants approach retirement.

 - Select professionally managed target date fund strategies with the potential to provide enhanced returns through both skilled security selection and tactical asset allocation.